InstallerLegacy/virtualhub-doks/content/en/blog/1970s/index.md

 {{< img-simple src="alto.webp" alt="Alto OS Neptune File Manager" class="d-block mx-auto shadow my-5" >}}

-1970s were the age in which microcomputer evolved, but the majority of operating systems we are going to cover are still minicomputer ones.
+1970s were the age in which microcomputers evolved, but the majority of operating systems we are going to cover are still minicomputer ones.
 This decade saw the rise of many historic operating systems including UNIX, Alto OS (pictured above), Apple DOS and CP/M.

 We will cover them and a lot more soon.